stoically/temporary-containers/docs/README.md

 **Troubleshooting**
 If "Firefox will: Never remember history" in the Firefox Preferences/Options under "Privacy & Security > History" is selected or you're in a Private Window, then Temporary Containers will not work, since Containers aren't available in Private Windows.
-Also make sure that you can see a grayed out but ticked Checkbox with the description "Enable Container Tabs" in the Firefox Preferences/Options under "Tabs" after installing.
+Also make sure that you can see a grayed out but ticked Checkbox with the description "Enable Container tabs" in the Firefox Preferences/Options under "tabs" after installing.
 You might need to reinstall Temporary Containers or refresh your Firefox profile if you can't see the ticked Checkbox there.

 **Compatibility with other Add-ons**